Semantic Swift/ObjC symbol lookups for Claude Code, powered by Xcode’s on-disk SourceKit index.

 SourceKit-LSP.
 Different layer: swift-lsp is an editor-UI integration

-(no MCP tools the agent can call); claude-xcindex exposes semantic
+(no MCP tools the agent can call); xcindex exposes semantic queries to

 swift-lsp |